czue/pegasus-docs/cookbooks.md

 ## Migrating to auto-formatted code

-As of February, 2023 all Pegasus projects have the option to auto-format your python code.
+As of February, 2023 all Pegasus projects have the option to auto-format your Python code.

 To migrate a project from non-formatted to formatted code, you can go through the following steps: